Physical Education aims to provide an enjoyable and balanced programme

 Thomas Tallis School has outstanding P.E. facilities which enable us to operate a broad based curriculum and also a variety of lunchtime and after school activities.

-volleyball, badminton, football and hockey in the winter, and athletics, tennis,cricket and softball in the summer.
-Year 11 students are given the opportunity to choose two activities to study in greater depth throughout that year.
-GCSE P.E. is offered at Key Stage 4.
+In Key Stage 4 year 10 students follow courses in health-related fitness, volleyball, badminton, netball, basketball, and football in the autumn and spring terms, and athletics, cricket, rounders and softball in the summer.
+In year 11 students are given the opportunity to choose two activities to study in greater depth throughout that year.
+BTEC Level 2 TECH Award in Sport is offered as an option at Key Stage 4.

-Post 16 students can study the Level 3 National Diploma or Level 3 National Extended Diploma in Sport.
+Post 16 students can study the BTEC Level 3 Extended Diploma in Sport or the BTEC Level 3 Extended Certificate in Sport.

 Clubs operate during lunchtimes and after school for the benefit of all students.

-In the course of a school year, activities available are:
+In the course of a school year, extracurricular activities available are:

-Students of all abilities are encouraged to take part in extra curricular activities and for the more talented participants there is the opportunity to represent the school at one of a variety of sports.
-School teams operate in practically all of the above sports.
-Inter-tutor group activities and competitions are arranged in the course of the school year, for all enthusiasts, irrespective
+Students of all abilities are encouraged to take part in extracurricular activities and for the more talented participants there is the opportunity to represent the school in a variety of sports.
+School teams operate in most of the above sports.
+Inter-tutor group activities and competitions are arranged in the course of the school year, for all students, irrespective